huberfe/huberfe.github.io/index.md

 - [Python library for quantum information](https://bitbucket.org/huberfe/qgeo)

 ## Teaching
+- Teaching Assistant for Group Theory (Nov 2024 --)
+- Teaching Assistant for Equations of Mathematical Physics (Nov 2024 --)
+- Teaching Assistant for Advanced numerical methods of medical physics (Nov 2024 --)
+- Teaching Assistant for Mathematical methods of bioinformatics - calculus (Nov 2024 --)
 - Mathematical Optimization for the course “The infinitely large and infinitely small”, University of Bordeaux (Jan 2024 --- Jun 2024)
 - Teaching Assistant for Algorithmique des tableaux, University of Bordeaux (Jan 2024 --- Jun 2024)
 - [Quantum Error-Correcting Codes](https://bgsmath.cat/event/quantum-error-correcting-codes/), jointly with Simeon Ball for the Barcelona Graduate School of Mathematics (Jan 2020)